spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 # Kubernetes

 The Kubernetes pack defines the properties that Spectro Cloud uses to deploy Kubernetes clusters.
-It is considered a core infrastructure pack.
 Most of the Kubernetes hardening standards that the Center for Internet Security (CIS) recommends are enabled by default.
 The Kubernetes pack supports most [cloud and data center infrastructure providers](/clusters).

 Spectro Cloud offers Cloud Native Computing Foundation (CNCF) Kubernetes as a core infrastructure pack in Palette.
 We release Kubernetes updates as follows: